 We are still loving matte lipsticks, but they really dry out our pouts.
 To combat the dehydration, simply put on a good balm 10 mins before you apply your lip primer & lipstick.
 When you’re done for the day, use a little sugar to exfoliate and then apply the balm again – hello moist lips!

 If you have a bunch of semi-old lipsticks or they’ve simply broken into pieces.
 We suggest getting a cute pill box and storing any leftover lipstick in them.
 This is a great DIY lipstick palette to make your own custom lip shades and you get the most of your money’s worth and solve this common lip problem.

 Love wine but hate lipstick stains on the glass - well we do.
-A sneaky way to get around this is to give your wine glass a quick lick when no one is looking.
+A sneaky way to get around this common lip problem is to give your wine glass a quick lick when no one is looking.
 Since lipsticks are usually oil based, they won’t transfers onto the glass, if there is moisture on it.

 Internal Images: Shutterstock